The diagram below illustrates the architecture of the relayr Cloud and the flow of data to and from users and devices:

 A user is an individual or an external application who is using the relayr platform.

 Devices constitute the most basic element of the relayr platform.
 A device is an entity that can transmit and receive data to and from the Cloud.
 As shown in the diagram, devices can connect to the Cloud through MQTT and Websockets.
-However, in a fog architecture setup, devices can also connect through Vertex.
+However, in a fog architecture setup, devices can also connect through the Edge Agent.

 The Developer Dashboard is the user interface of the relayr Cloud.
 It provides a visual interface for managing devices and accessing device data.

-Vertex is relayr’s fog architecture software.
+The Edge Agent is relayr’s fog architecture software.
 It runs on an IoT gateway and manages the traffic between the devices connected to the gateway and the relayr platform.
 Is primarily used in environments where there is the need to interface with legacy protocols — Modbus, Profibus, BACnet, etc — and/or where there is low connectivity.
-Devices connect directly to Vertex, which transmits their data through one of the uplink protocols described below.
+Devices connect directly to the Edge Agent, which transmits their data through one of the uplink protocols described below.

 Application protocols facilitate the connection between clients (users, devices, the Dashboard) and the Cloud.